My Pro Coach is an endurance sports coaching company founded by me, Phil Mosley in 2010.

 Turning things around

-It became clear to me that success as an amateur athlete was not about training more, it was about training better.
+It became clear to me that if you want to be a successful amateur athlete, you need to focus on training better, rather than training more.
 After all, time is limited for all of us.
-In fact, the most successful seasons were the ones where I’d come to terms with the fact I didn’t have much time to train.
+In fact, my training diaries showed that the most successful seasons were the ones where I’d come to terms with the fact I didn’t have much time to train.
+Focusing too much on “training hours per week” was actually counter-productive.

-With this in mind, the following season I deliberately did fewer workouts, but I trained much smarter.
-We’d just had a baby and I only had an average of 6.5 hours to train each week, normally at 5:30 am each day.
+From that point on, I deliberately did fewer workouts, but I trained much smarter.
+Being a new Dad meant I only had an average of 6.5 hours to train each week, normally at 5:30 am each day.
 That training time was precious.

 - Critical Swim Speed